hiyo802/SurfsUpSDK/docs/index.md

 * Download [Godot v4.4.1](https://godotengine.org/download/archive/4.4.1-stable/)
 * Open the `projet.godot` file
 * Rename/duplicate `test_level.tscn` to your map's name

+## Support
+If you are looking for help, having trouble, or just want to show off your creation.
+Please join the [SurfsUp Discord Server](https://discord.gg/95XmYfPnwV) and post in the **#mapping** channel.

 Export project as PCK to the game's `/Maps` directory next to the SurfsUp executable Use the in-game console (tilde) to load your map with the command: `map <pck_name>`